De Quervain's TenosynovitisSkip to the navigation

 - Try ice or heat on the area that hurts or is swollen.
 You can use ice for 15 minutes every 4 to 6 hours.
 Put a thin cloth between the ice and your skin.
 You can use heat for 20 to 30 minutes, 2 or 3 times a day.
 Try using a heating pad, hot shower, or hot pack.

 - Use nonsteroidal anti-inflammatory drugs (NSAIDs), including ibuprofen (such as Advil) or naproxen (such as Aleve).
 NSAIDs come in pills and in a cream that you rub over the sore area.
 Acetaminophen (such as Tylenol) can also help with pain.
+Be safe with medicines.
+Read and follow all instructions on the label.

 Symptoms often get better in a few weeks with home care.
 Your doctor may want you to start some gentle stretching exercises once your symptoms are gone.